 A detailed project scope and cost estimate will be prepared by the County Engineer and submitted to the township for all projects for which the township may be responsible for a portion of the cost of said services.
 The consultant selection process will not begin until a cost sharing agreement has been executed between the township and the County.

 The Request for Service form is not need in an emergency.
 Requests for emergency services should go to our 24-hour phone line 330-643-2860.

 We want all townships in Summit County to be aware of the services we can provide so that all townships have an equal opportunity to have work performed by our office.
 The goal of this policy is to achieve uniformity among the townships for work done by the County Engineer.

 We wish to continue providing as many services at no cost to townships as possible.
 Our office currently provides many administrative engineering and maintenance services to townships and will continue to do so as long as our budget allows.
-Declining revenue has made it tougher to provide services; however we are confident that our current budgeting practices will allow us to continue the current policy for the foreseeable future.
+We are confident that our current budgeting practices will allow us to continue the current policy for the foreseeable future.